WouterJD/FortiusANT/README.txt

 Start
 Pressing this button starts FortiusANT to listen to the USB-trainer and ANT-dongle and exchange info between them.

-FortiusANT starts to calirate the trainer (unless -n is specified).
+FortiusANT starts to calibrate the trainer (unless -n is specified).
 Calibration means that the brake rotates the wheel at 20 km/hr and returns the resistance found.
 As soon as the resistance is constant, the calibration stops.
 The calibration time is at least 30 seconds (warming up the tyre) and stops when the resistance value is constant.